petervanrijt/lyumjevsummary/index.md

 + Double ISF (some users mention an 'extra margin of safety': ISF * 2 * 1.1);
 + Double I/C (some users call an 'extra margin of safety': I/C * 2 * 0.9);
 + Correct AndroidAPS security settings such as max IOB, max bolus, and max basal;
-+ U200 is twice as strong as 'normal insulin'.
++ U200 is twice as strong as 'normal Lyumjev U100 insulin'.
 Be careful with 'calculating units manually'.
 Make sure you get used to this way of calculating!

 <a name="5-13INSULIN_MIXING"></a>